awais786/course-import/README.md

 ---

-## Features
+### Features

+- **Openedx-Filters Integration**
-- Filters Integration: Uses openedx-filters to add custom filtering capabilities.
+  Leverages the openedx-filters package to enable custom filtering capabilities for template selection.

-- Pipelinestep Integration: To fetch data from github urls.
+- **Pipeline Step Integration**
+  Fetches data efficiently from GitHub URLs with robust mechanisms to handle variations in repository structures.

+- **Metadata-Based Filtering**
-- Filter templates based on metadata (e.g., only include "active" templates).
+  Filters templates based on metadata attributes, such as filtering only "active" templates or those matching specific criteria.

-- Flexible architecture to support other sources like S3 in the future.
-- Comprehensive error handling and input validation.
+- **Extensible Design**
+  Supports adding other data sources (e.g., S3) in the future, providing a flexible architecture for scaling the pipeline.

+- **Error Handling**
+  Implements comprehensive validation and error management for source configurations, data integrity, and API calls to ensure reliability.

+- **Reusable Components**
+  Modular structure allows the class to be reused or extended in multiple Open edX applications or beyond.

 ---